tlie03/secapi/README.md

 These metadata can be used to create the links to the actual filings.
 The process of finding a way to build the links from the metadata can be quite difficult, and requires a lot of experimentation and hacking.
-An example on how to do this for the form4 filings can be found [below](#description-of-how-to-build-links-to-form4-filings)

 ### How to make requests to the sec server
 The sec has restricted the access to their servers thereby it is not allowed